 Ownership

-The artwork is to be used to promote Australia’s International Decade of Indigenous Languages and Aboriginal and Torres Strait Islander languages initiatives.
+The logo and cultural pattern (the artwork) is to be used to promote Australia's International Decade of Indigenous Languages and Aboriginal and Torres Strait Islander languages initiatives.
 When using any part of the artwork, you agree to attribute the design to the artists and Gilimbaa.

-To protect the integrity of the logo, intellectual property and the artist’s rights we ask that you adhere to the follow conditions of use when using the logo.
+To protect the integrity of the logo, intellectual property and the artist's rights we ask that you adhere to the following conditions of use when using the logo.

 Logo conditions of use

-The International Decade of Indigenous Languages logos art elements are to only be used in relation to Australia’s response to the International Decade of Indigenous Languages and Aboriginal and Torres Strait Islander Languages initiatives.
+The International Decade of Indigenous Languages logo and cultural pattern are to only be used in relation to Australia's response to the International Decade of Indigenous Languages and Aboriginal and Torres Strait Islander Languages initiatives.

-Only use the artwork and elements as supplied.
+Only use the artwork as supplied.
 Do not stretch, squash, warp or alter the artwork in any way.

 As these designs represent both Aboriginal and Torres Strait Islander cultures, we ask that you please respect the artwork and follow the terms of usage.
 It is important to respect cultural protocol.